LaRuim/Vaccine-Booker/README.md

 ```
 	python3 book.py [MOBILE] [DUMMY EMAIL] [NUMBER OF BENEFICIARIES IN MOBILE] [optional BENEFICIARY NUMBER]
 ```
-or, if you prefer particular centers, enter their keywords in [centers.txt](resources/centers.txt) in the folder resources, and run as:
+or, if you prefer particular centres, enter their keywords in [centre_keywords.txt](resources/centre_keywords.txt) in the folder resources, and run as:
 ```
 	python3 book.py [MOBILE] [DUMMY EMAIL] [NUMBER OF BENEFICIARIES IN MOBILE] [optional BENEFICIARY NUMBER] -s
 ```